roxana-muresan/paydirekt-java/README.md

 * [Jackson 2](http://wiki.addfasterxml.com/JacksonRelease20) for JSON serialization and deserialization.

 ## Usage
+Make sure that Java 8, the Java Cryptography Extension (JCE) and Maven are properly installed.
-With Maven installed, clone this repository and run the tests:
+Then clone this repository and run the tests:

 ```
 mvn clean test